cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpconfig.md

 **`--file-compare`**

-For a configuration parameter, compares the current Greenplum Database value with the value in the `postgresql.conf` files on hosts (coordinator and segments).
-The values in the `postgresql.conf files` represent the value when Greenplum Database is restarted.
+For a configuration parameter, compares the current Cloudberry Database value with the value in the `postgresql.conf` files on hosts (coordinator and segments).
+The values in the `postgresql.conf files` represent the value when Cloudberry Database is restarted.

 If the values are not the same, the utility displays the values from all hosts.
 If all hosts have the same value, the utility displays a summary report.